-Explanation: On high fan speed, the AC noise is about 54 dB at a distance of 1 metre.
+Explanation: On high fan speed, the AC noise is about 54 dB at a distance of 1 metre, about the same as an electric fan at high speed.
 It is much quieter at the medium and low fan speeds.

 Cure: For sleeping, place the AC unit about 15 cm from the end of the bed as shown in the instruction guide.
 The bedding will absorb much of the noise.
 Run the AC on medium speed.
 If you need faster air flow, use the Cool Focus accessory which increases the air flow speed up to three times.
 With the windows open, the AC needs to provide just enough noise to mask noises coming from outside to promote sound sleep.

 Symptoms 2: A rushing water sound comes from the back of the AC.

 Explanation: In humid weather conditions, water is condensed on the air cooling coils at the front of the machine and passes to the back side where the water is sprayed onto the warm condenser coils.

 The noise is caused by the water spray.

 The water enables the AC to increase the cooling power by up to 50% or more, with no increase in electricity consumption.
 This is what make Close Comfort particularly effective in humid weather conditions.

 Cure: If you really don't want to hear the water rushing sound, you can remove the rubber bung just above the power cord storage drawer at the back of the AC.